How To Add A Link Section To WordPress

 Editing link information

-Edit the link details …
+Edit the link information …

 Edit Link page